 It is quite common to re-use props although in their second appearance they are supposed to represent something very different.
-Exactly the contrary happens with the painting of a matador that Morn purchases in DS9: "In the Cards".
+The opposite happens with the painting of a matador that Morn purchases in DS9: "In the Cards".
 It is shown again in DS9: "Who Mourns for Morn", but while the arrangement is essentially the same, the different details reveal that is has been repainted, perhaps from scratch because the old version was not available anymore.

 An eagle statue is visible in the background of Q's courtroom in TNG: "Encounter at Farpoint".
 The courtroom is somewhat different in TNG: "All Good Things" (it seems even Q doesn't pay as much attention to details as Trek fans ;-)), but the eagle statue is the same.
-It also appears in Karnas' command room in TNG: "Too Short a Season" (two of them) and in the bar on Qualor II in TNG: "Unification, part 2".
+It also appears in Karnas's command room in TNG: "Too Short a Season" (two of them) and in the bar on Qualor II in TNG: "Unification II".

 A stylized bird statue can be seen in the simulation of the Klingon painstick ritual in TNG: "The Icarus Factor".
 The same statue later appears in Marla Aster's apartment in TNG: "The Bonding".
 She seems to have been fond of Klingon artwork.
-The bird, like many other familiar artifacts (just read on), can also be found on the Arkaria Base and on Ronara.
-Even Annorax seems to be fond of its timeless design, just as he already liked the window (see above).
+The bird, like many other familiar artifacts, can also be found on the Arkaria Base and on Ronara.
+Even Annorax seems to be fond of its timeless (pun alert!) design, just as he already liked the window (see above).

 A statue with a characteristic helix shape can be seen on Deneb IV in TNG: "Encounter at Farpoint" and on Angel One.
 Years later, the same prop shows up on Yadera II in the Gamma Quadrant as part of Rurigan's holographic illusion (DS9: "Shadowplay").
 On a funny note, the statue also appears in "Galaxy Quest".